ortegarod/ws_droneOS/README.md

    > Now that your PX4 SITL instances are running, we'll set up the communication bridge between PX4 and ROS 2 using Micro-XRCE-DDS-Agent.
 This agent converts PX4's internal DDS messages into ROS 2 topics and services.
+   >
+   > **Important Note for Multi-Machine SITL Development**: The instructions below assume that the Docker environment (running `micro_agent`, `drone_core`, etc.) is on the **same machine** as your PX4 SITL instances.
+If PX4 SITL is running on a separate computer on your local network, the Micro XRCE-DDS Agent (running `MicroXRCEAgent udp4 -p 8888`) needs to be configured to connect to the IP address of the machine running PX4 SITL, and PX4 SITL needs to be configured to accept connections from the agent's machine.
+For simplicity in the initial dev setup, running both on the same machine is recommended.
+Advanced configurations for distributed SITL setups are possible but require careful network configuration.

    > Let's start by building and running our development containers: